 In 1979 the Club met with five other local clubs and organised the Sussex Mobile Rally.
 This was to be an annual event, held at Brighton Racecourse on the first Sunday in July.
 This event continued every year from 1979.
 It became the Sussex Amateur Radio and Computer Fair and was one of the largest mobile rallies in the South, catering for everyone with some 100 Traders each year in the fields of amateur radio equipment, components, computers and related equipment.

-In 1984 the Club moved to it’s present location at the Parish Hall, South Street, Lancing.
+In 1984 the Club moved to the Parish Hall, South Street, Lancing.
 The meetings were changed to be held every Wednesday evening.

 During 1984, the special event callsign GB2WOR was on the air from Worthing Pier.

 After the move to Lancing, the Club membership grew to over one hundred and twenty.
 The Club has prospered and many Special Event Stations are put on each year, including the Worthing Hobbies Exhibition, Fire Brigade Open Day, Windmill Day and Children in Need.